openshift/managed-node-metadata-operator/docs/development-and-testing.md

 To build and push your image for app-sre, use [./hack/app_sre_build_deploy.sh].
 ## Running integration tests

 Integration tests use the same client library as the operator itself.
-Before running the integration tests, ensure you have set your environment variables and have the operator image available in your personal quay repository, as described in the previous sections.
+Before running the integration tests, ensure you have set your environment variables.
+If you are running against a non-local cluster, ensure you have the operator image available in your personal quay repository, as described in the previous sections.

 You can follow the operator logs with the following command:
 ```bash